U2654/ap01/README.md

 1. To run the JavaScript examples, install and use [node.js](https://nodejs.org).
 2. And install prompt-sync:
-   - open a Command Prompt (press Windows key, type cmd and press Enter)
+   - open a terminal in VS Code (in menu: Terminal -> New Terminal)
-   - type in the following command:
+   - In the opened terminal window, type in the following command:
       ```
       npm i prompt-sync
       ```